jkroso/flowtype/Readme.md

 ```

 In the above example when the document is `800px` or wider flowtype will set the font size to `22px`.
 When the document is `300px` or less it will be set the font size to `14px`.
 And when the document is at any width between `300px` and `800px` it will set the font size to match proportionally. e.g. if the document was `500px` wide thats 40% of the distance from `300px` to `800px` so the font size will be set to 40% of the distance from `14px` to `22px` which is `17.2px`.

+Note: flowtype sets font size in pixels on the `el` you passed in.
+So you need to ensure that any children inside `el` have their font set in `em`s.
+Unless you want their font size to stay fixed.

 ## Running the example